torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 The goal of the Uniform CD-ROM Driver is **not** to alienate driver developers whohave not yet taken steps to support this effort.
-The goal of Uniform CD-ROM Driver is simply to give people writing application programs for CD-ROM drives **one** Linux CD-ROM interface with consistent behavior for all CD-ROM devices.
-In addition, this also provides a consistent interface between the low-level device driver code and the Linux kernel.
+The goal of Uniform CD-ROM Driver is simply to give people writing application programs for CD-ROM drives **one** GNU/Linux CD-ROM interface with consistent behavior for all CD-ROM devices.
+In addition, this also provides a consistent interface between the low-level device driver code and the GNU/Linux kernel.
 Care is taken that 100% compatibility exists with the data structures and programmer's interface defined in `cdrom.h`.
 This guide was written to help CD-ROM driver developers adapt their code to use the Uniform CD-ROM